NWChemEx/ParallelZone/docs/source/index.rst

 ..
-Runtime documentation master file, created by sphinx-quickstart on Tue Jun 15 18:51:18 2021.
+ParallelZone documentation master file, created by sphinx-quickstart on Tue Jun 15 18:51:18 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Runtime's documentation!
+Welcome to ParallelZone's documentation!
 ===================================

 .. toctree::